 Flame- or fire-retardant materials are intended to prevent fires and limit their spread.
 They’re designed to burn slowly, providing additional time to put out fires that do occur.

-One example is flame-retardant polycarbonate.
+One example: flame-retardant polycarbonate.
 Though traditional polycarbonate is not a good choice for high-heat applications, the material offers both impact resistance and a variety of finishes and textures for graphic overlays.
 Because of those benefits, flame-retardant polycarbonate was created for high-temperature situations including the aerospace and hazardous environment control industries.

 Products include flammability ratings to help customers select the right material for their high-temperature needs.